Magadha

-Magadha played an important role in the development of Jainism and Buddhism.
-It was succeeded by four of northern India's greatest empires, the Nanda Empire (c.
-345–322 BCE), Maurya Empire (c.
-322–185 BCE), Shunga Empire (c.
-185–78 BCE) and Gupta Empire (c.
-319–550 CE).
-The Pala Empire also ruled over Magadha and maintained a royal camp in Pataliputra.

-The Pithipatis of Bodh Gaya referred to themselves as Magadhādipati and ruled in parts of Magadha until the 13th century.
+Magadha ([məɡəd̪ʰaː]) was a region and kingdom in ancient India, based in the eastern Ganges Plain.
+It was one of the sixteen Mahajanapadas during the Second Urbanization period.
+The region was ruled by several dynasties, which overshadowed, conquered, and incorporated the other Mahajanapadas.
+Magadha played an important role in the development of Jainism and Buddhism and formed the core of the Maurya Empire (c.
+320–185 BCE).

 Geography

 The territory of the Magadha kingdom proper before its expansion was bounded to the north, west, and east respectively by the Gaṅgā, Son, and Campā rivers, and the eastern spurs of the Vindhya mountains formed its southern border.
 The territory of the initial Magadha kingdom thus corresponded to the modern-day Patna and Gaya districts of the Indian state of Bihar.

 The region of Greater Magadha also included neighbouring regions in the eastern Gangetic plains and had a distinct culture and belief.
-Much of the Second Urbanisation took place here from (c.
-500 BCE) onwards and it was here that Jainism and Buddhism arose.

 History

+Vedic period (semi-legendary) (ca. 1700 BCE-6th cent.
+BCE)

+In the Atharvaveda (5.22) (ca. 1200-900 BCE) the Magadhas are listed along with the Angas, Gandharis and Mujavats as non-Vedic tribes located outside of the Kuru-Panchala cultural sphere.

+Kikata kingdom

-Some scholars have identified the Kīkaṭa tribe—mentioned in the Rigveda (3.53.14) with their ruler Pramaganda—as the forefathers of Magadhas because Kikata is used as synonym for Magadha in the later texts; Like the Magadhas in the Atharvaveda, the Rigveda speaks of the Kikatas as a hostile tribe, living on the borders of Brahmanical India, who did not perform Vedic rituals.
+Some scholars have identified the Kīkaṭa tribe—mentioned in the Rigveda (3.53.14) with their ruler Pramaganda—as the forefathers of Magadhas because Kikata is used as synonym for Magadha in the later texts.
+Like the Magadhas in the Atharvaveda, the Rigveda speaks of the Kikatas as a hostile tribe, living on the borders of Brahmanical India, who did not perform Vedic rituals, but Witzel argues that it is "misplaced" to locate the Kikatas within Magadha, as in the Rigveda "their [Kikata] territory is clearly described as being to the south of Kurukshetra, in eastern Rajasthan or western Madhya Pradesh, and Magadha is beyond the geographical horizon of the Rigveda".

-The earliest reference to the Magadha people occurs in the Atharvaveda, where they are found listed along with the Angas, Gandharis and Mujavats.
-The core of the kingdom was the area of Bihar south of the Ganges; its first capital was Rajagriha (modern day Rajgir), then Pataliputra (modern Patna).
-Rajagriha was initially known as 'Girivrijja' and later came to be known as so during the reign of Ajatashatru.
-Magadha expanded to include most of Bihar and Bengal with the conquest of Vajjika League and Anga, respectively.
-The kingdom of Magadha eventually came to encompass Bihar, Jharkhand, Orissa, West Bengal, eastern Uttar Pradesh, and the areas that are today the nations of Bangladesh and Nepal.

-The ancient kingdom of Magadha is heavily mentioned in Jain and Buddhist texts.
-It is also mentioned in the Ramayana, the Mahabharata and the Puranas.
+Brihadratha dynasty

+According to the Puranas, the legendary Brihadratha dynasty was the first ruling dynasty of Magadha.

+Mahajanapada (6th-4th cent.
+BCE)

+Second urbanisation

+Much of the Second Urbanisation took place in Greater Magadha from c.
+500 BCE onwards, and it was here that Jainism and Buddhism arose.

+Haryanka dynasty (544 BCE–413 BCE)

 There is little certain information available on the early rulers of Magadha.
 The most important sources are the Buddhist Pāli Canon, the Jain Agamas and the Hindu Puranas.
-Based on these sources, it appears that Magadha was ruled by the Haryanka dynasty for some 200 years, c.
-543 to 413 BCE.
+The ancient kingdom of Magadha is also mentioned in the Ramayana, the Mahabharata.
+Based on Jain and Buddhist sources, it appears that Magadha was ruled by the Haryanka dynasty for some 130 years, c.
+543 to 413 BCE, although dates are uncertain, and could be significantly later.